brennonreid/SpectralToolkit/README.md

 - adversarial perturbations cause topological collapse

 Whether this ultimately supports or undermines Hilbert–Pólya is left open — but the computational evidence is explicit and inspectable.

 ---

-## Status

-Active research code.

-This is not a library.
-This is not a finished theory.
-This is not a toy.

-It is a working computational apparatus designed to answer one question honestly:

-> *What does the Riemann zeta function actually do when you stop smoothing it?*

----